christorreed/ReeditShipManagement/README.md

 RSM will now initialise your ship.
 All blocks will be renamed with the ship name, and your LCDs will be automatically configured and loaded for hudlcd.

+### You run Init again anytime!

+* Don't be afriad to run `Init:ShipName` again.
+You can run it as many times as you like.
+* Data after the second `.` in a block name will be retained during the renaming process.
+For more info, see *Naming Syntax* below.
+* Init also calulates sub system integrity and inventory count for ammo, fuel tanks and fusion fuel.
+If you want to run init without updating those values, you can run `InitBasic:ShipName`.

 ## Enjoy

 Now that RSM is running, let's explore some features...